Today (20th July 2017), Genesis and Notting Hill

 Frequently asked questions

-Why are we working towards a merger?
+Why are we working towards a partnership?

 To enable us to continue to provide homes in London and the south east.
 As a new organisation together, we will have the financial strength to invest in our social purpose, to build quality, affordable homes in thriving communities, to provide modern and valued services, and to create amazing places.

-For customers, the merger will provide opportunities to raise standards, do more and increase value for money.
+For customers, the partnership will provide opportunities to raise standards, do more and increase value for money.
 We will prioritise being the best digital provider of housing services by modernising and automating services to offer customers more choice and make it easier for interaction with us.

 Why Notting Hill Housing and Genesis?